Knowing… in the Biblical Sense

-To know in the biblical sense means a lot more than remembering her birthday.
+To know in the biblical sense means a lot more than remembering someone’s birthday.
 There is a deeply relational aspect to knowing.
 So, in the context of marriage, this kind of ‘knowing’ means ‘making babies.’

 Perhaps it’s the effects of the Enlightenment, but we tend to consider knowledge as a matter of accumulating information.
 Someone who “knows” is simply a person who’s had buckets of data poured into their head.

 We think of knowledge quite impersonally.
-Not so in the bible.
-In the bible, knowing involves relationship and heart-commitments.
+Not so in the Bible.
+In the Bible, knowing involves relationship and heart-commitments.

 So Adam and Eve were tempted to “know” good and evil (Genesis 3:5).
-This was more than an addition of information.
+This was more than the addition of information.
 It was a taking of good and evil to themselves to possess those terms.